alizawren/lydias-apology/README.md

 # About #
 * Interactive website/puzzle game built in HTML5.
 * Uses the Pixi JS framework.
-* PHP backend to obfuscate secret information (game codewords).
+* PHP backend to obfuscate secret information (game codewords) and save information.

 # Images #